Sadamdi/APK-Resep-Offline/README.md

-# Dessertphoria Offline 🍰
+# Tastify Offline 📖

-Dessertphoria Offline is an Android app platform that offers a collection of delightful dessert recipes.
-This project is part of the IT Incubation program, developed by **Group 1 of GDSC**.
+**Tastify** – A combination of the words "taste" and "simplify," representing the ease of finding delicious recipes.
+Tastify Offline is an Android app platform that offers a wide collection of recipes, from appetizers to desserts, all in one place.
+This project is part of the IT Incubation program, developed by **Group 1 of GDSC UIN Malang**.

 ## Project Overview
-This offline version of Dessertphoria allows users to browse through a variety of dessert recipes without requiring an internet connection.
-Unlike the online version, all the recipe data in this project is created manually by **Group 1 of GDSC**.
+The offline version of Tastify allows users to explore a broad range of recipes without needing an internet connection.
+The app simplifies the process of finding tasty meals, providing easy access to everything from savory dishes to sweet treats.
+All recipe data in this project is manually curated by **Group 1 of GDSC UIN Malang**.

-### Key Features
+### Key Features 📱✨
-- Browse through a variety of dessert recipes.
+- Browse through a diverse collection of recipes (appetizers, main courses, desserts, and more).
 - Offline functionality — no internet required.
-- Simple and elegant UI for easy navigation.
+- Simple and intuitive UI for effortless navigation.
+- Well-organized recipe categories for easier exploration.

 ## Technologies Used
 - **Frontend:** Flutter (App)